 Passive job seekers are highly sought after by today’s recruiters who struggle with finding active job seekers with the right profile and experience for specialized positions.
 As a passive job seeker, you have the potential to attract the best job opportunities that are available in today’s market.
 And one of the smartest ways to attract such opportunities is through strategic content sharing.
-That’s why we’ve put together a list of content sharing best practices for passive career seekers.
+That’s why we’ve put together a list of content sharing best practices for passive career seekers, which can be implemented with the support of a reliable content curation app.

 Today’s recruiters are active on social media platforms such as LinkedIn and Facebook, using which they search for the best candidates through advanced search and profile screening.
 Here’s a list of attributes that they look for in your profile.